-We also opportunistically structure certain debt investments as senior secured or unitranche notes and as of [ ], 2013, [ ]% of the fair value of our Legacy Portfolio consisted of such investments.
+We also opportunistically structure certain debt investments as senior secured or unitranche notes and as of June 30, 2013, 22% of the fair value of our Legacy Portfolio's debt investments consisted of such investments.
 Senior secured loans will typically provide for a fixed interest rate and may contain some minimum amount of principal amortization, excess cash flow sweep feature, prepayment penalties, or any combination of the foregoing.
-Senior secured loans are secured by a first or second priority lien (behind a senior secured revolving credit facility provider, for example), in all existing and future assets of the borrower and may take the form of term loans or revolving lines of credit.
-As of [ ], 2013, [ ]% of the fair value of our Legacy Portfolio consisted of senior secured term loans with liens that are subordinate only to a senior secured revolving credit facility provider.
+Senior secured loans are secured by a first priority lien in all existing and future assets of the borrower and may take the form of term loans or delayed draw facilities.
+As of June 30, 2013, 26% of the fair value of our Legacy Portfolio's debt investments consisted of senior secured term loans with liens that are subordinated only to a senior secured revolving credit facility provider.
 Unitranche debt financing typically involves issuing one debt security that blends the risk and return profiles of both senior secured and subordinated debt in one debt security.
 We believe that unitranche debt can be attractive for many smaller and lower middle-market businesses, given the reduced structural complexity, single lender interface and elimination of intercreditor or potential agency conflicts among lenders.